alexfacehead/dalle-3-optimization-framework/README.md

 7. Once VMAF support is verified, use the following parameters in your program:
    ```
    --ffmpeg-location="/usr/local/bin/FFmpeg/ffmpeg"
-   --vmaf-model-location="/path/to/your/vmaf_v0.6.1.json"
    ```

-8. Remember to adjust the paths based on your system.
-To locate your VMAF model file, return to the cloned vmaf directory and find the `vmaf_v0.6.1.json` file.
+8. Remember to adjust the paths based on your system!

 ## You Should Now Be Ready to Run This Program